Tokyo Calling—6 Spring Trends Japanese Girls Are Wearing Before French Women

 Colorful Baguette Bags

-Nearly every trip to Japan concludes in a massive shopping spree for me, especially when I head over to Shibuya 109, a fashion mecca for in-the-know Japanese twenty-somethings.
+Nearly every trip to Japan concludes in a massive shopping spree for me, especially when I head over to Shibuya 109, a fashion mecca for in-the-know Japanese 20-somethings.
 The accessory I saw most often lining stores?
 Colorful baguette bags.
-While the Alaïa teckel may be French women's go-to shape in a classic muted color like black, ivory, or tan, Japanese women much prefer their bags to be colorful and texture-driven, opting for east-west styles in suede, nubuck leather, or in colorful hues.
+While the Alaïa Teckel Bag may be French women’s go-to shape in a classic muted color like black, ivory, or tan, Japanese women much prefer their bags to be colorful and texture-driven, opting for east-west styles in suede, nubuck leather, or in colorful hues.

-Sheer or not, knee-high socks are a popular go-to choice for Japanese women looking to add some dimension into their mini skirt and shorts outfits.
+Sheer or not, knee-high socks are a popular go-to choice for Japanese women looking to add some dimension to their skirts, dresses, and shorts.
 I saw a ton of sheer socks (especially in black!) paired with ballet flats, slingback heels, retro sneakers, and classic loafers on the streets of Tokyo.

 Technical Sneakers

-French women are down to try a trend, always, but Japanese women might be ones who perfect it.
-Gorp-core and technical aesthetics mainly emerged from Japanese fashion circles, so it's no surprise to see technical hiking sneakers and silhouettes still reign supreme as the number #1 sneaker choice for stylish Tokyoites.
-If you're looking to get a pair of Onitsuka Tigers, you might just look like a tourist (guilty as charged!), but if you're aiming to look like a cool local, opt for styles from Salomon or Merrell instead.
+French women are always down to try a trend, but Japanese women perfect it.
+Gorp-core and tech aesthetics emerged from Japanese fashion circles, so it’s no surprise that hiking sneakers and silhouettes reign supreme as the number #1 sneaker choice for stylish Tokyoites.
+If you’re looking to get a pair of Onitsuka Tigers, you might look like a tourist (guilty as charged!), but if you’re aiming to look like a cool local, opt for styles from Salomon or Merrell.

 Ana Escalante is an award-winning journalist and Gen Z editor known for her sharp takes on fashion and culture.
 She’s covered everything from Copenhagen Fashion Week to Roe v.
 Wade protests as the Editorial Assistant at Glamour after earning her journalism degree at the University of Florida in 2021.
 At Who What Wear, Ana mixes wit with unapologetic commentary in long-form fashion and beauty content, creating pieces that resonate with a digital-first generation.
 If it’s smart, snarky, and unexpected, chances are her name’s on it.